ntogasa/campground_scavenger/README.md

 #### Campground ID Scraper
 Authenticated users can scrape the recreation.gov API to discover and save campground ID numbers, names, and parent zone names.
-These objects are then displayed via a Vue JS app, which the public can use to mass search availability.
+These objects can then be filtered through and selected by users for input into the availability checker.

 ## Usage
 ##### Suggested flow: